 What Does Uncontested Divorce Mean in Arizona?

 Many people call us and ask for an “uncontested divorce.”
+They want a cheap divorce and have heard that uncontested divorces are cheap.
 But, there is no official divorce form or document in Arizona known as an uncontested divorce.

 In Arizona, we call it a “default divorce”.